elastic/connectors/docs/CONTRIBUTING.md

         # default fetch all data implementation
 ```

-Here you can pass f.e. custom queries to a database or something similar.
+For example, here you could pass custom queries to a database.
 The structure of the advanced rules is dependent on your implementation and your concrete use case.
 For MySQL the advanced rules structure looks like this:
 You specify databases on the top level, which contain tables, which specify a custom query.